-We went to Aviemore last year at the very end of November, and went to see the Cairngorm reindeer herd while we were there.
+We went to Aviemore a few years ago at the very end of November, and went to see the Cairngorm reindeer herd while we were there.
 It wasn’t Christmassy at all; there was not an elf nor a sliver of tinsel in sight, but it still felt a little bit festive and was such great fun!

 Obviously that’s a pretty long way to go to to see reindeer, but there are usually a few opportunities closer to home.

-- There’s also the Scottish Deer Centre in Fife, which has reindeer plus loads of other types of deer, some other rare Scottish animal species and a few others.
+- Other places to see reindeer are at Culzean Country Park (included in NTS passes if you happen to have those) and the Scottish Deer Centre in Fife, which has reindeer plus loads of other types of deer, some other rare Scottish animal species and a few others.

 Meet Mrs Claus

-Kids usually do a little treasure hunt (they have to find 5 toy reindeer or snowmen or the like that are hidden around the house) and there’s always some colouring or a craft activity.
+At the Mrs Claus events, kids usually do a little treasure hunt (they have to find 5 toy reindeer or snowmen or something along those lines that are hidden around the house) and there’s always some colouring or a craft activity.
 Then they go in to meet Mrs Claus who has a wee chat with them and they get a gift on leaving.
-This is one of our favourite Christmas events and a great festive pre-schooler activity.
+This was one of our favourite Christmas events and a great festive pre-schooler activity.

 See all the info on the National Trust Scotland website.

 There are so many pantos and Christmas shows around it’s hard to know where to start.
 There are obviously the pantomimes in Glasgow’s biggest theatres.
 This big ones this year are: